halbs13/Dynamics-NAV-Labour-Hire/au-labour-create-placement-entry.md

 |**Workers Comp Policy No.**|This field is used to record the Workers Comp Policy No. for the Employee/Contractor if they are operating as an Incorporated Company.|
 |**Workers Comp Insurer**|This field is used to record the Workers Comp Insurer for the Employee/Contractor if they are operating as an Incorporated Company.|
 |**Policy Expiration Date**|This field is used to record the Workers Comp Policy Expiration Date for the Employee/Contractor if they are operating as an Incorporated Company.|

-## Payroll Employee – Pay DissectionsYou can update the Employee/Contractor’s bank details from the Pay Dissections menu on the Payroll Employee Card.
+## Payroll Employee – Pay Dissections
+You can update the Employee/Contractor’s bank details from the Pay Dissections menu on the Payroll Employee Card.

 To access the Pay Dissections, go to the following menu:

 *Departments/Labour Hire/Candidate Processing/Payroll Employees/Pay Dissections*